gerasimosmichalitsianos/pansharpen_c_cpp/README.md

      a set of red, green, blue, and optionally, NIR bands.
 This is done by resampling this imagery using bicubic resampling and applying the Brovey and FIHS image pan-sharpening algorithms and transformations.
-Imagery provided by a 1 band panchromatic Geotiff image file are also necessary.
+Imagery provided by a 1 band, higher-resolution, panchromatic Geotiff image file are also necessary.
  ###### INPUTS:
      Data from five 1-band Geotiffs are necessary to run this program.